 What Are The Different Types of Ovulatory Disorders?

 Ovulation is controlled by complex interactions between numerous endocrine hormones including FSH (follicle stimulating hormone), LH (luteinizing hormone), E2 (estradiol), progesterone and others.
 The pituitary gland sits at the base of the brain and it produces hormones that control the ovary, the thyroid gland and the adrenal gland.
 If ovulation is not occurring in a regular, timed fashion, it is likely that the pituitary and the ovary are not communicating correctly.

 For women with normal thyroid, prolactin and adrenal hormones that have irregular ovulation may still be diagnosed with polycystic ovary syndrome (PCOS).
 Read more about polycystic ovary syndrome (PCOS).

 A less common ovulatory disorder is hypothalamic amenorrhea.
 Hypothalamic amenorrhea can develop spontaneously, however, it usually develops when poor nutrition, excessive exercise, or stress alters your signaling to the brain to regulate the menstrual cycle.
 Read more about hypothalamic amenorrhea.

 How are Ovulatory Disorders Treated?

 If you are trying to get pregnant and you are having trouble ovulating, Advanced Fertility Care Physicians have many options available for you.
 Common treatments for ovulatory disorders include fertility medications to help induce ovulation.
 These medications can be either oral medications or injectable medications.
 Drs.
-Zoneraich, Larsen or Kummer will need to monitor you carefully while you are taking these medications through ultrasound and blood work to see if and when you are ovulating.
+Zoneraich and Larsen will need to monitor you carefully while you are taking these medications through ultrasound and blood work to see if and when you are ovulating.